uyuni-project/uyuni-rfc/accepted/0000-hub-online-synchronization.md

 If a peripheral server is unreachable the new taskomatic task should retry to apply the desired configurations in the next execution.

-In case HUB server is unreachable during repository sync, the next execution of the task should retry the synchonization and should be able to recover from the problem as soon HUB server gets available again.
+In case HUB server is unreachable during repository sync, the next execution of the task should retry the synchronization and should be able to recover from the problem as soon HUB server gets available again.

 # Drawbacks
 [drawbacks]: #drawbacks